Ieapplekamp/Bamazon/README.md

 ### Overview

-'Bamazon' a command line storefront app that allows a customer to access a database of products for sale and 'purchase' their desired product.
+'Bamazon' is a command line storefront app that allows a customer to access a database of products for sale and 'purchase' their desired product.
 The app also allows for a 'manager' to update the database as needed.

 **Technologies Used**
 ```